nomad-coe/materia/docs/_sources/viewers/brillouinzoneviewer.rst.txt

 Constructor
 -----------
-In the constructor :class:`Viewer` you can define the host element (this can also be changed at any point using the :func:`Viewer.changeHostElement` method) together with a set of fixed options that control the rendering.
+In the constructor :class:`BrillouinZoneViewer` you can define the host element (this can also be changed at any point using the :func:`Viewer.changeHostElement` method) together with a set of default options that control the rendering.

 Loading a structure
 -------------------